-Definitely do not divulge a cute childhood anecdote or go on in a general way about the wonder of writing when you could instead say that you do a specific thing due to your unique experiences.
+Do not divulge a cute childhood anecdote or generalize about the wonder of writing when you could instead say that you do a specific thing due to your unique experiences.

 Paragraph 2: 193 words

 Do not list any authors you were required to read in high school or undergraduate survey courses when you talk about the folks you admire.
-Do not list a bunch of people who write core genre fiction or who died before your mother was born, and don’t list exclusively people who are extremely famous.
+Do not list a bunch of people who write core genre fiction or who died before your mother was born, and don’t exclusively list people who are extremely famous.
 Prove that you read widely in contemporary literary fiction, even when nobody is forcing you to do so, even the authors who aren’t in The New York Times on a regular basis.
-(If anything, my author list feels, in retrospect, a teensy touch too well known.
-If the people on it seem obscure to you, this is a bad sign.)

-This paragraph was also the one where I mentioned my previous publications.
+This paragraph was also the one in which I mentioned my previous publications.
 But you know what?
 I wish I hadn’t.
-I probably made myself look like an idiot, because all of my previous publications, while I was perfectly happy with them, were just not in the sort of journals people brag about.
-Basically, unless you published with somebody on the top half of one of these lists, I wouldn’t bother mentioning it in your SOP.
+I probably made myself look naive, because all of my previous publications, while I was perfectly happy with them, were just not in the sort of exclusive journals people brag about.
+Unless you published with somebody on the top half of one of these lists, I wouldn’t bother mentioning it in your SOP.

 Paragraph 3: 159 words

 Do you have outside academic interests?
-If so, and if your word count will allow, then mention them here.
+If so, and if your word count will allow, mention them here.
 Talk about what a great scholar you are.
-In my case, I explained how I love composition and rhetoric and am really into copyediting.
+In my case, I explained how I love composition and rhetoric as well as copyediting.
 I mentioned my undergraduate senior thesis, which was an attempt to describe the process whereby Associate Press copyeditors have historically made, and can make in the future, decisions about whether to call individuals in news stories “Native Americans” or “American Indians.”
 Talk nerdy to your adcom.

 Paragraph 4: variable word count

 Customize this paragraph for each place you apply.
 Why do you like a given school?
-Please do not take this as an invitation to say generalized and overly intense stuff about how they are the greatest and will fix your life.
-Don’t say you want to go there because they’re highly ranked or have a ton of money.
-Don’t blatantly flatter the famous professors, or the less famous ones.
+Don’t say you want to go to a school because it’s highly ranked or the stipends are large.
+Don’t blatantly flatter either the school or its famous professors, or even the less famous ones.
 Instead, focus on things like teaching load, which classes you would teach, the number of years in the program, the successful publications of alumni.
-The non-workshop or non-creative-writing courses you’d like to take, or how happy it makes you that the program is centered on workshops, because you are interested in studio programs only.
+The non-workshop or non-creative writing courses you’d like to take, or how happy it makes you that the program is centered on workshops, because you are interested in studio programs only.
 Whether the MFA students run outside events and readings and how much you want to participate in those.
 Any community involvement that’s important to you and offered through the program, such as teaching to high school kids or prisoners.

 A quote: “I’m passionate about the intersection of editorial studies, sociolinguistics, and composition and rhetoric, which means that I’m attracted to MFAs like NAME OF SCHOOL’s, where I might be allowed to take a course in linguistics and which is attached to an English Department with a strong rhetoric and composition program.”

-Yes, looking back, that sentence is sort of a clunker, but I also think it maybe made me sound smart or whatever.
-I hope.
+Yes, looking back, that sentence is sort of a clunker, but I also think it maybe made me sound smart.

 Paragraph 5 and 6: variable word count

 This is where I talked about teaching for those schools that specifically wanted applicants to address teaching in their statements.
-I mentioned again that I was a tutor in undergrad, as well as that I had done a lot of informal tutoring in my capacity as editor-in-chief at my school’s student newspaper.
+I mentioned again that I was a tutor in undergrad and that I had done a lot of informal tutoring in my capacity as editor-in-chief at my school’s student newspaper.

 If you have any knowledge of pedagogy at all, you would do well to bring it up here.
-First of all, because specific ideas about how you will teach read better than statements about how enthusiastic you are and how you want to help your students.
-(Newsflash, everybody is enthusiastic and wants to help students.)
+First of all because specific ideas about how you will teach read better than statements about how enthusiastic you are and how you want to help your students.
+(Everybody is enthusiastic and wants to help students.)
 In these two paragraphs, I deployed the phrase “non-directive heuristic” to great effect.
-I said some stuff about how I’m “process-oriented” and, rather than treat each paper as an object to be perfected, want to use papers as learning experiences so my students can develop their own methods for composing.
+I said some stuff about how I’m “process oriented” and, rather than treat each paper as an object to be perfected, want to use papers as learning experiences so my students can develop their own methods for composing.